-We can report racist incidents using the online form which also gives schools the opportunity to request further support to deal with hate crime and extremism or request a workshop from Show Racism the Red Card.
+We record and report instances of discriminatory language or bullying.
+We are able report racist incidents using the Local Authority online form which also gives schools the opportunity to request further support to deal with hate crime and extremism or request support from Local Safeguarding Partners.